vmware-tanzu/tanzu-dev-portal/content/practices/leadership-roles-and-accountabilities/index.md

 1. Document and radiate

    After the workshop, create a document that maps roles, accountabilities, and activities.
-Share it with the workshop attendees and anyone else in the organization would benefit from clarity on these roles.
+Share it with the workshop attendees, direct reports, superiors, and anyone else in the organization who would benefit from clarity on these roles.

 1. Follow up